Arsenal on this day in history. The March Files.

 23 March 1907 Arsenal lost a semi-final of FA Cup for second year running.
 It was the last semi-final for Arsenal until 1927 – a run of 16 seasons (four being missed due to the war.
 Arsenal later went 18 seasons (from 1953 onwards) without a semi-final appearance.

-23 March 1910: With Arsenal in serious financial trouble Tottenham considered buying part or all of Woolwich Arsenal but the idea came to nothing.
+23 March 1910: With Arsenal in serious financial trouble, Tottenham considered buying part or all of Woolwich Arsenal but the idea came to nothing.
 Rangers however did make a small but symbolic investment which remained until the 21st century.
+It was this investment which in part encouraged Chapman to launch the annual Arsenal v Rangers match in the 1930s.

 23 March 1925: The start of a sequence of six games without a win, and part of a run of four wins in 19, which doomed Leslie Knighton to the sack in the summer.
 The attendance of only 10,000 added to Arsenal’s woes.

 23 March 1925: Last game for Tom Whittaker.
-He had played just 64 games for the club but his impact behind the scenes, starting as assistant trainer was much, much greater and he went on to be a major force in the club until his death in 1953.
+He had played just 64 games for the club but his impact behind the scenes, starting as assistant trainer was much, much greater, and he went on to be a major force in the club until his death while club manager in 1953.
+Like Chapman and Allison before him he won the league twice and FA Cup once.

 23 March 1968: Fulham 1 Arsenal 3.
 It was the first league win in 10 and the first time Arsenal had scored more than two in three months.
-Graham, Gould and Court scored.
+Graham, Gould and Court got the goals.

 23 March 1974: Arsenal 2 Man C 0.
 With two goals from Radford there were hopes of a revival, as Arsenal were unbeaten in three league games and were 14th.
 The improvement did continue with only one more defeat in the season as Arsenal finished 10th.